 - Music Theory Tutor - free lessons over video conferencing

-- OpenMusicTheory - a growing, online ‘textbook’ for music theory and aural skills.
+- OpenMusicTheory - an online ‘textbook’ for music theory and aural skills.
+Version 1 is hosted here, the substantially expanded Version 2 is a work in progress here

 - nSpireMe - [not free]